Fraud Detection and Enhancing AnalyticsUncover sophisticated fraud schemes fast and efficiently with Graphlytic

 Fraud pattern is a well-known term to every single insurance company, bank or e-commerce company.
 Modern fraudsters build sophisticated fraud rings and schemes that are hard to unveil with traditional tools.
 And, can cause serious losses if not detected properly and on time.
 On the other hand, traditional red flag systems with too strict criteria must be adjusted to eliminate false positive indicators.
 As it would lead to overwhelming fraud indications.
 Great amounts of time are spent trying to detect complex fraud, paralyzing investigators in their daily tasks.

 Disruptively changing markets and strong competition pushing every company to meet clients’ needs open new opportunities for fraudsters:

 Demanding clients with their needs and high expectations on one side.

 Professionally organized groups, virtual circles, stolen and synthetic identities, hijacked devices, offshore accounts... on the other side.

 Rapidly changing business environment, increasing amount of data and evolving fraud methods then request increasing resources for every bank, insurance or e-commerce company.

 An ideal solution to this situation is a graph visualization powered by Graphlytic as a powerful support to traditional antifraud tools.

 Part of a fraud ring

 The basic idea behind is based on the fact that the human eye can simply distinguish and find any pattern in a graphical form much easier than in any table or data set.
 It means that antifraud analyst can capture fraud schemes within graph visualization much easier, faster and smarter than in solely traditional tools.

 Easier, as antifraud analysts after short training are able to work with an intuitive and easy to use environment.
 Easier, as analysts’ eyes can easily identify what is hard to identify in tables.

 Faster, as the manual analysts review time per case will be decreased significantly!
-Antifraud department can then review multiples of transactions monthly compared to the situation before visualization was implemented.
+Antifraud department can then review multiples of transactions monthly compared to the situation before a graph visualization solution was implemented.
 Speaking in financial terms, faster means saving of significant resources!